It was difficult to not make money last year (in 2017).

 Don’t get me wrong.
 I am not saying that one should invest at high valuations.
 I am just highlighting that timing can work wonders but if you know what you are getting into really correctly.

 We may never have the full insight to time the markets perfectly.
-But we can learn some lessons by looking the past market behaviour and performance in light of things like valuations and growth prospects.
+But we can learn some lessons by looking at the past market behaviour and performance in light of things like valuations and growth prospects.
 We also know that markets will go up and down, will get overvalued, crash, will get undervalued and then recover to repeat the cycle.

 So what to do?